• Home

 I wrote a book!Learn More

-For the last three years I’ve been anchored in the South Pacific, writing a book about my voyage.
-From daunting weather to relationships sweet and sour, wild waves and boat repairs, this very personal memoir shares my many challenges, my search for harmony with nature, and how I come to understand the unity of all things.
-The team at Patagonia Books, along with illustrator Daniella Manini, bring my story to life with amazing art and four photo galleries!
+While at anchor in the South Pacific, I wrote a book about my voyage.
+From daunting weather to relationships sweet and sour, wild waves and boat repairs, this very personal memoir shares my many challenges, my search for harmony with nature, and how I come to feel the unity of all things.
+The team at Patagonia Books, along with illustrator Daniella Manini, bring my story to life with amazing art and four photo galleries.
 It’s a work of enormous love, with the intention to inspire others to follow their hearts, protect our planet, and live out their dreams.
-Book is available now in hard copy at most your favorite book stores, as an e-book here or you click on the link to the right to order online with delivery to your address!
-With love and gratitude, Capt Liz Clark After 3 years of writing, I’m excited to share the personal STORY of my voyage with the world.
+Ask for it in your local independent bookstore, order online, download as an e-book, or listen to me read it as an audiobook.
+While at anchor in the South Pacific, I wrote a book about my voyage.
+I’m excited to share the personal story of my voyage with the world.
 Book available now!

 Order Now!
 Order Now!